 In other words, since TMZ’s article was ‘salacious’ and Ebanks’ Twitter messages “were not about rape (and therefore not a matter of public interest),” his actions were self-serving and done to gather ammunition against his accuser.

 Anti-SLAPP Response To Twitter Defamation Claim & Judge’s Ruling

-Ebanks countered Jane Doe’s suit with an Anti-SLAPP motion.
-The question under consideration: “Can a Twitter user be held liable for re-tweeting or discussing inaccurate information that damages someone’s reputation?”
+Ebanks countered Jane Doe’s suit with an anti-SLAPP motion.
+The question under consideration: “Can Twitter users be held liable for re-tweeting or discussing inaccurate information that damages someone’s reputation?”
 Ultimately, the judge reasoned that, in this case, the defendant didn’t “adopt” the contents, or any possible inaccuracies, of the TMZ article by talking about it on Twitter.
 Specifically, the judge reasoned:

 “While the Twitter conversation and TMZ article were published on the same date, the Twitter conversation does not specifically reference the article other than to speak of the same incident the article covered.”

 Are you embroiled in a Twitter defamation melee?
 We do more than just answer questions like, “Am I liable for retweeting a defamatory statement?”
 Kelly Warner maintains a dedicated online defamation practice.
 Get in touch.

 The NHL playoffs are underway – and so is an Internet defamation legal battle initiated by notorious NHL GM, Brian Burke.
 The former Toronto Maple Leafs executive is suing over insinuations that he and Sportsnet anchor, Hazel Mae, had an affair — (which allegedly produced an heir).